Fast, effortless and 100% online. Learn more

 OK, stay with us.
 This might be a little confusing.

-From April 2023, you have to file a tax return if you earn £150k+ in a tax year.
-This doesn’t only come from PAYE income though.
-It can also be made up by self-employed income, property income, investment income etc.
+From April 2023, you had to file a tax return if you earned £150k+ in a tax year.
+This didn’t only come from PAYE income though.
+It could also be made up by self-employed income, property income, investment income etc.

-With the old £100k threshold, you’d have to do a tax return if you earn:
+With the £150k threshold, you’d have to do a tax return if you earned:

 Your adjusted net income is a fancy way of saying your total taxable income.
 Generally, this doesn’t include allowances or tax reliefs.
 But it does when it comes to the personal allowance.
 Classic.